gatsbyjs/gatsby/text/0001-github-issue-labels.md

 ### Milestones

 We talked about using GitHub's Milestones as a way of defining a roadmap however, Gatsby already has a [`v2` Project](https://github.com/gatsbyjs/gatsby/projects/2) which contains more info than a Milestone could.
 In the interest of keeping this plan as simple as possible, I'm going to drop Milestones for now (unless anyone has strong objections).
-This could be looked at again once the labelling and projects is in place.
+This could be looked at again once the labelling and projects are in place.

 ### Existing labels